ibakurov/POPAnimation-and-BlurView/README.md

 # POPAnimation-and-BlurView
-This project shows of the skill of using POP Animation framework through CocoaPods connection.
+This project demonstrates the skill of using POP Animation framework through CocoaPods connection.
 It also inhenced with Blur View.